Last updated: March 23, 2026

 5. Wander Through Sforzesco Castle

 Step back to the 15th century as you explore the formidable Sforzesco Castle.
 Once one of Europe's largest citadels, it houses many museums, art collections, and historical relics.
 The castle's courtyards invite you to linger and savour the sense of history that permeates the air.
-Don't forget to exit through the back gate, leading straight into Parco Sempione, Milan's "green lung" and one of the city's most enchanting parks.
+Don't forget to exit through the back gate, leading straight into Parco Sempione, Milan's "green lung" - one of the most relaxing things to do in Milan on a sunny afternoon.

 6. Unearth Treasures at Ambrosian Library